kaiap16/ICA-Website-Assignment/README.md

 It is important that the plugins are not deactivated or deleted as this will disrupt the structure of the theme.

 ## Elementor
 - This is the main plugin that structures the layout of this theme.
 This plugin uses a drag and drop interface that gives the administrator more creative freedom over the layout of the pages in their site.
-It provides the administrator of the site
+It provides the administrator of the site.

 ![image](https://github.com/kaiap16/ICA-Website-Assignment/assets/106373404/af8d9952-ed27-42d4-ac66-ce3f4f3ea082)

 ## PowerPack Addons for Elementor (Free Widgets, Extensions and Templates)